Mary Evelyn Tucker: Work with Thomas Berry

 Tucker studied world religions in graduate school with noted cultural historian Thomas Berry (known for books such as his 1988 volume, The Dream of the Earth, originally published by Sierra Club Books).
 She worked closely with Berry for 35 years and has edited a number of his books including The Great Work, Evening Thoughts, The Sacred Universe, Christian Future and The Fate of Earth, and Selected Writings on the Earth Community.
 She and her husband John Grim together carry on the legacy of Thomas Berry through their work in religion and ecology and the Journey of the Universe.
 They are managing trustees of the Thomas Berry Foundation.
 In 2019, Tucker, Grim, and Andrew Angyal published Thomas Berry: A Biography.
-That same year, Tucker co-organized a conference titled "Thomas Berry and the 'Great Work'" at the Berkeley Center for Religion, Peace, and World Affairs at Georgetown University.
+That same year, Tucker co-organized a conference titled "Thomas Berry and the 'Great Work'" at the Berkley Center for Religion, Peace, and World Affairs at Georgetown University.